What we are building

 Open the appAccount-based corpus management is live.
 Build a named corpus from published packs on your account page, load it in the app, and ask analytical questions against that data.

 Learn moreThe engine is open source.
-Run your own instance, bring your own data, and use your own LLM key via GitHub.
+Run your own instance, bring your own data, and use your own LLM key via GitHub when you want the full manual path.

 View self-host docsAdditional source families are working through the QA pipeline.
 Demographic coverage, country-specific data, and expanded global indicators are in review.